The College Essay program involves many skilled mentors, including:

 Pam Rich has over 10 years experience teaching high school history where she emphasized the writing process.
 A graduate of Brown University, she currently works in Organization Effectiveness at UC Berkeley.
 Two of her daughters recently graduated from Oakland Tech.

-Hilary Zaid holds a Ph.D. in English from the University of California, Berkeley, where she taught for many years in the undergraduate writing program, Hilary has mentored college essays writers privately, through a Stanford-based summer program for low-income students and through an “Uber-for-College-Essays” online program.
+Hilary Zaid holds a Ph.D. in English from the University of California, Berkeley, where she taught for many years in the undergraduate writing program, Hilary has mentored college essays writers privately and through a Stanford-based summer program for low-income students.
 She much prefers college essay advising models that promote equity.
 A 2017 Tennessee Williams Scholar at the Sewanee Writers’ Conference, Hilary is also an alumna of the Squaw Valley Community of Writers and the Tin House Writers’ Workshop.
-Her short fiction has appeared in print and online venues including Lilith Magazine, The Southwest Review, The Utne Reader, CALYX, The Santa Monica Review, and The Tahoma Literary Review.
-Her novel, Paper is White, was long-listed for the Northern California Independent Booksellers’ Award and the winner of an Independent Publishers Book Award.
-Hilary is the parent of a Tech sophomore and a recent graduate.
+Her short fiction has appeared in publications including Lilith Magazine, The Southwest Review, The Utne Reader, CALYX, The Santa Monica Review, and The Tahoma Literary Review.
+Her novel, Paper is White, was long-listed for the Northern California Independent Booksellers’ Award and the winner of an Independent Publishers Book Award (IPPY) for LGBTQ+ fiction.
+The parent of Bulldogs from the classes of 2019 and 2022, Hilary is the coordinator of the Essay Mentor program.